-Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities

-- Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data (unobservable inputs)
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Other techniques for which all inputs that have a significant effect on the fair value are observable, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 Techniques that use inputs that have a significant effect on the recorded fair value that are not based on observable market data (unobservable inputs).

-37. Fair values of financial instruments (cont'd)
+36. Fair values of financial instruments (cont'd)